srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     This command creates a **Program.cs** file in your folder, along with a project file.

-1. To install the code libraries required for your device app, enter the following commands:
+1. To install the Azure IoT Device SDK and code libraries required for your simulated device app, enter the following commands:

     ```bash
     dotnet add package Microsoft.Azure.Devices.Client
     dotnet add package Newtonsoft.Json
     ```

-    > **Note**: The **Microsoft.Azure.Devices.Client** package contains the Azure IoT Device SDK for .NET and the **Newtonsoft.Json** package contains APIs that aid in the creation and manipulation of JSON.
+    > **Note**: The **Microsoft.Azure.Devices.Client** package contains the Azure IoT Device SDK for .NET.
+The **Newtonsoft.Json** package contains APIs that aid in the creation and manipulation of Javascript Object Notation (JSON) data.
+JSON is often used in device messaging.

-    You will build and test your simulated device app in the next task.

 1. To ensure all of the application dependencies are downloaded, enter the following command